Cyber Labeling Research Initiative

 • Challenges arise for proposed labeling programs due to the context-dependent and highly variable nature of security, especially in industrial technology applications.

-• OT equipment typically has multiple stakeholders, not all of which have the same definition of what it means to be secure.
+• Operational technology equipment typically has multiple stakeholders, not all of which have the same definition of what it means to be secure.

 Get Involved: View Cyber Labels and Provide Feedback